diffblue/cbmc/src/solvers/refinement/README.md

 \section string_solver_interface String solver interface

-The basic role of the solver is to answer whether the set of equations given is satisfiable.
-One example usage, is to determine whether an assertion in a program can be violated.
-For instance, CBMC and JBMC, convert a input program and property to check about this program to a set of equations.
-These equations are fed to a solver, which is one of the last step in CBMC and JBMC, as it tells us whether the property holds or can fail.

-The secondary role of the solver is to provide a satisfying assignment of the variables of the equations, this can for instance be used to construct a trace.

 The string solver is particularly aimed at string logic, but since it inherits from \ref bv_refinementt it is also capable of handling arithmetic, array logic, floating point operations etc.